Private rent and tenancies

 - this is requested to cover any unpaid rent or damage to the property

-- sometimes, when a tenant decides to move on, there may be disputes concerning the returnable amount
+- sometimes, when a tenant decides to move on, there may be disputes about the returnable amount

 - when you sign your tenancy agreement always check the details to see what your deposit will cover and how it will be returned